Skip to Content

 Here’s what to know:

-- You’ll still be able to manage your health care through My HealtheVet.
-But you’ll need to use either a Login.gov or an ID.me account to sign in to do that.
+• You’ll still be able to manage your health care through My HealtheVet.
+But you’ll need to use either an ID.me or Login.gov account to sign in to do that.
 When you create your account, you’ll need to verify your identity and add multifactor authentication (MFA) as an added layer of protection.
-We’re making this change to continue to protect all Veterans’ information and benefits.

-- You may also have questions about our effort to build a new home for My HealtheVet over the next 2 years.
-My HealtheVet’s new home on VA.gov will give you a single place to manage your health care needs in the same location where you manage your other VA benefits and services.
+• My HealtheVet’s new home on VA.gov gives you a single place to manage your health care needs in the same location where you manage your other VA benefits and services.
 And, it will bring together both VA health portals (My HealtheVet and My VA Health).
 So if you’re now using both portals to manage your health care at different VA facilities, you won’t have to do that anymore.

 No. This change will affect only VA.gov, VA mobile apps, and other VA online services.

-You can create a Login.gov or ID.me account:
+You can create an ID.me or Login.gov account:

-- Both Login.gov and ID.me let you use a single, secure account to access your VA benefits and services.
+• Both ID.me and Login.gov let you use a single, secure account to access your VA benefits and services.
 You can use either account to manage some other government benefits and services (like Social Security benefits).

 Don’t worry.
 You won’t lose any stored information.
 And you can always manage your VA benefits and care by phone, by mail, or in person.
-But you’ll need to create your Login.gov or ID.me account to access your information and manage your benefits and care online again.
+But you’ll need to create your ID.me or Login.gov account to access your information and manage your benefits and care online again.

 Yes.
-Both Login.gov and ID.me require multifactor authentication (MFA) as part of the account set-up process.
+Both ID.me and Login.gov require multifactor authentication (MFA) as part of the account set-up process.
 This extra layer of protection helps us make sure that it’s you trying to use your sign-in account—and not someone pretending to be you.

 Multifactor authentication is a common practice for many websites and apps.
 You may already use it to access your email, bank account, or social media accounts.

-When you set up your Login.gov or ID.me account, you can choose the multifactor authentication option that works best for you.
+When you set up your ID.me or Login.gov account, you can choose the multifactor authentication option that works best for you.

 Go to Login.gov’s guide to multifactor authentication options